Minyus/DCRNN/README.md

 - Refactor.
 - Integrate separate modules into a single module.
 - Adapt preprocessing and postprocessing to the data at [Traffic Management](https://www.aiforsea.com/traffic-management).
 Compute the distances between geohash locations and generate adjacency matrix (1 for itself, 0 for far locations.)
-- Reduced dimension of the feature sequence (named "seq reducing" in the config file).
-Redue sequence of 14 days or 1344 (14*24*4) slots of 15 minutes to 28 slots of variable duration (8 slots of 15 min, 12 slots of 2 hours, 7 slots of 1 day, and the rest).
-(The original version used only 12 slots.)
 - Sample 48 timeslots (4 x 12 slots of 15 mins: 3 hours just before "T", 3+3 hours 1 week prior to "T", and the first 3 hours in the historical 2 weeks) from the historical sequence of 2 weeks (1344 slots of 15 minutes).
 - Linear cosine decay of learning rate.